Kortelainen/JiraWatcher/README.md

 ![JiraWatcherIcon](https://github.com/Kortelainen/JiraWatcher/assets/10597651/b1a47111-82bc-4821-bcfd-4e1cdcd9beed)

 ## Description
 JiraWatcher is a straightforward desktop application designed to streamline issue tracking within Jira.
 It leverages JQL in the Jira API to fetch a dashboard-like list of items based on user-defined search criteria.
 The primary objective of this project is to offer a configurable and visually appealing alternative to the standard Jira dashboard.
-Originally conceived to meet personal needs for timely item tracking, JiraWatcher aims to alleviate the frustrations often encountered with the Jira web application.
+The project was created to help my personal need to keep track of certain tickets types.

 ### Key Features:
 - Automatic dashboard refresh every minute.